-The Preliminary and HSC courses have, as their organisational focus, themes and associated topics.
-Students' skills in, and knowledge and understanding of, French will be developed through tasks which engage with a range of texts and text types that reflect the prescribed themes and topics.
+The Preliminary and HSC courses have, as their organisational focus, prescribed themes and related topics.
+Students skills in, knowledge and understanding of French will be developed through communicative tasks that reflect the prescribed themes and topics.
 Students will also gain an insight into the culture and the language of French-speaking communities through the study of a range of authentic texts.